orbitalflower/orbitalflower.github.io/_posts/2017-08-07-apotheosis-prestige-classes.md

   essentially a fiend.
 - Alienist ([Tome and Blood][]) gains the outsider type, becoming somewhat a pseudonatural creature.
+- Artist's Vengeance (Dragon #307) gains the outsider type at level 5 of 5.
+- Aspirant (Dragon #311), a standard class, gains the outsider type at level 20, as the monk does.
 - Contemplative (Complete Divine) gains outsider type at level 10, which given the unusually high prerequisites (Knowledge (religion) 13 ranks) will occur at total level 20.
 This is a particularly good prestige class for